 How can I keep my retainer clean?

 If you are wearing your retainer every night, you also need to rinse or brush it every morning.
-Saliva from your mouth will build up on your retainer, and this can lead to smells and stains.
+Saliva from your mouth will build upon your retainer, and this can lead to smells and stains.
 Using your normal toothbrush and toothpaste should suffice.
 However, if it begins to appear stained or you really want to get a good clean, you can buy ultrasonic cleaners and immersion tubs.
 People who wear dentures or retainers frequently use these.
-This helps achieve a greater level of clean than what you would experience by brushing alone.
+This helps achieve a greater level of cleanliness than what you would experience by brushing alone.
 Nonetheless, brushing it like normal should be sufficient for most people.
 If you are experiencing build-up and have already tried cleaning it the normal way, it might be an indication that you need a hygiene visit.

 My teeth hurt when I do not wear my retainer.
 Why?